 - 3/4 cup semisweet chocolate chips

-Heat oven to 350°F. Combine the flour, confectioners' sugar, and butter in the bowl of a food processor.
+- Heat oven to 350°F. Combine the flour, confectioners' sugar, and butter in the bowl of a food processor.
 Pulse until a crumbly dough is formed.
 Press the dough firmly into a greased 9-by-13-inch pan.
-Bake until just golden, about 15 minutes.
+Bake until just golden brown, about 15 minutes.

-Whisk together the condensed milk, egg, and vanilla.
+- Whisk together the condensed milk, egg, and vanilla.
 Pour the filling over the baked crust.
-Sprinkle the pecans, chocolate chips, and toffee pieces evenly over the filling.
+Sprinkle chocolate chips, pecans, and toffee pieces evenly over the filling.
 Bake until the filling is set, the edges are golden brown, and the toffee is melted, about 25 minutes.

 - Cool completely in the refrigerator, about 2 hours.
 Cut into 32 bars.